12 Days of Christmas 2020 Holiday Gift Guide

 Three French hens.”

-This gift was to represent the gifts given by the three wise men: Gold, Frankincense, and Myrrh.
-You will feel you have gold when you diffuse Frankincense and Myrrh together because they bring an aura of calm and peace to your environment.
+Three french hens represent the gifts given by the three wise men; Gold, Frankincense, and Myrrh.
+You will feel you have struck gold when you diffuse Frankincense and Myrrh together, as they bring an aura of calm and peace to your environment.
 You will feel you have the holiday spirit around with this blend!

 Frankincense is still used in the present day to calm the mind and aid attainment of a meditative state by slowing the breath rate (a sign of deep relaxation).
 It also helps relieve anxiety, stress, and tension.
 Its astringent properties help clear respiratory channels affected by cold or flu.
 Along with pain-relieving properties, Frankincense has regeneration capabilities.

-Myrrh was the most referenced essential oil especially being mentioned in the bible.
-Known for its elevating attributes, the oil affects both emotional and spiritual.
+Myrrh is the most referenced Essential Oil in the bible.
+Known for its elevating attributes, this Essential Oil affects both the emotional and spiritual.
 Myrrh has always been a popular base-note oil to help prolong fragrances in other oils.
-The resin was blended so often with other essential oils and carrier oils that some cultures would sometimes call it “ointment” instead of “Muron” (Myrrh).
+The resin was blended so often with other Essential Oils and carrier oils that some cultures would sometimes call it “ointment” instead of “Muron” (Myrrh).

 “On the fourth day of Christmas, my true love gave to me: